Why “I’ll Get to It Later” Is the Most Expensive Life Insurance Mistake

 Feeling young and healthy is often the reason people delay.
 It feels unnecessary because nothing feels urgent.

 That mindset is understandable, but it misses the purpose of life insurance.
 You do not buy it because something is wrong today.
 You buy it to protect against what could happen tomorrow.
+Many younger buyers get this wrong by assuming they have plenty of time.

 Life Insurance Is Easier Than Most People Expect

-Peace of Mind Has Real Value
+Financial Security Has Real Value

-Beyond dollars and cents, life insurance offers peace of mind.
 Knowing your family would be financially protected removes a quiet background worry many people carry without realizing it.
+Waiting postpones that security, leaving your family exposed in the meantime.

 “I’ll get to it later” feels harmless, but with life insurance, later usually costs more.
 Age increases, health changes, and responsibilities grow.
 None of those trends make coverage cheaper or easier to obtain.